raspberrypilearning/microbit-game-controller/overview.md

-In this resource you will use a BBC micro:bit to control a sprite in Scratch, and fight a collosal inter-galactic war.
+In this resource you will use a BBC micro:bit to control a sprite in Scratch, and fight a collosal intergalactic war.